davidgohel/flextable/ISSUE_TEMPLATE.md

 - [ ] you searched in the *open* and *closed* issues on the github repository.

-### If you are asking an enhancement or a new function
+### Asking an enhancement or a new function

 Explain the value, describe the situation.

-Avoid beeing anonymous, it's not pleasant for me not knowing who talked to me.

-Any suggestions to make the documentation better is really appriciated.
+Any suggestions to make the documentation better is really appreciated.

-### If you are asking a question
+### Asking a question

-Don't, this is not the place where to put questions.
-If you are looking for help on how to use the package correctly, please visit Stackoverflow and tag your question with `[r]` and `[flextable]`.
+If you are looking for help on how to use the package, please visit Stackoverflow and tag your question with `[r]` and `[flextable]`.
 I usually read them and answer when possible.